Giphy/giphy-react-native-sdk/CONTRIBUTING.md

 ### Run the example app

-- To run the example application, you need to configure the API keys.
+- To run the example application, you need to configure the GIPHY API keys.
 To do this, you can copy the `.example.env` file and fill in the necessary variables:
   ```shell
   cp example/.example.env example/.env